 Sludge originates from the process of treatment of waste water.
 Due to the physical-chemical processes involved in the treatment, the sludge tends to concentrate heavy metals and poorly biodegradable trace organic compounds as well as potentially pathogenic organisms (viruses, bacteria etc) present in waste waters.
 Sludge is, however, rich in nutrients such as nitrogen and phosphorous and contains valuable organic matter that is useful when soils are depleted or subject to erosion.
 The organic matter and nutrients are the two main elements that make the spreading of this kind of waste on land as a fertiliser or an organic soil improver suitable.

 The progressive implementation of the Urban Waste Water Treatment Directive 91/271/EEC in all Member States is increasing the quantities of sewage sludge requiring disposal.
-From an annual production of some 5.5 million tonnes of dry matter in 1992, the Community is heading towards nearly 9 million tonnes by the end of 2005.
 This increase is mainly due to the practical implementation of the Directive as well as the slow but constant rise in the number of households connected to sewers and the increase in the level of treatment (up to tertiary treatment with removal of nutrients in some Member States).
 The Directive sets the following targets for secondary treatment of waste waters coming from agglomerations:

 The Sewage Sludge Directive 86/278/EEC seeks to encourage the use of sewage sludge in agriculture and to regulate its use in such a way as to prevent harmful effects on soil, vegetation, animals and man.
 To this end, it prohibits the use of untreated sludge on agricultural land unless it is injected or incorporated into the soil.
 Treated sludge is defined as having undergone "biological, chemical or heat treatment, long-term storage or any other appropriate process so as significantly to reduce its fermentability and the health hazards resulting from its use".
 To provide protection against potential health risks from residual pathogens, sludge must not be applied to soil in which fruit and vegetable crops are growing or grown, or less than ten months before fruit and vegetable crops are to be harvested.
 Grazing animals must not be allowed access to grassland or forage land less than three weeks after the application of sludge.
 The Directive also requires that sludge should be used in such a way that account is taken of the nutrient requirements of plants and that the quality of the soil and of the surface and groundwater is not impaired.